aldo-g/context-gen/README.md

 ## Introduction

 **Context Generator** is a Python CLI tool designed to generate a comprehensive file tree and collect file contents from your project.
-This tool is particularly useful for providing context to Large Language Models (LLMs) for coding assistance, documentation generation, or project analysis.
+This tool is used to give a comprehensive context of your project to an LLM for improved responses.

+for an example of the output please look in the img dir

 ## Features